Epistemology is the skeleton of the spiritual body.

 dimension of believing, learning, like being rational and logical, in and of

 itself is meaningless in that if all you do is learn knowledge, then all you

 become is a bigger database.

-to just learning knowledge, actively believing (choosing what you believe)
+In contrast to just learning knowledge, actively BELIEVING (choosing what you believe)

 is an activity that can be INFLUENCED by external factors, but CAN